mariellapaul/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a researcher at University of Göttingen, within the Psychology of Language Group, which is led by Nivedita Mani.
+I'm a researcher at University of Göttingen, within the Psychology of Language Group, which is led by Prof. Nivedita Mani.
 In my research, I investigate children's word learning in an active learning framework.
 In other words, I investigate how children can actively shape which words they learn, for example through their curiostiy and interests.
 I am also interested in how open science practices can help us improve research practices in infant and EEG research.

+Before comding to Göttingen, I did my PhD at the Max Planck Institute for Human Cognitive and Brain Sciences, where I worked with Prof. Claudia Männel and Prof. Angela D. Friederici.
+My thesis, which I am currently completing, focuses on how children acquire specific structures of language, so-called non-adjacent dependencies.

 I aim to answer these research questions with a combination of methods, including EEG, online studies, and meta-scientific approaches.
 I strive to make my research open, transparent, and reproducible, by incorporating open science practices in my research.